abbysmal/gc-tracing/proposal.md

 Events are flushed in a single CTF *stream*.

-The initial target is to collect enough information to be able to match insight provided by the instrumented runtime.
+The initial target was to collect enough information to be able to match insight provided by the instrumented runtime.
-As such, basic tooling will be provided in the spirit of the helpers provided with the source distribution for the instrumented runtime.
-Showing minor/major collections distribution over the lifetime of the program, metrics on allocations, and timing on the various phases within GC cycles.
+As such, basic tooling was provided in the spirit of the helpers found with the source distribution, to be used with the instrumented runtime. (`ocaml-instr-graph` and `ocaml-instr-report`) Minor/major collections distribution over the lifetime of the program, metrics on allocations, and timing on the various phases within GC cycles can be easily visualized with the evailable tooling.

-The traces can be extended further in the future by versioning the format, so the tooling around it can evolve gracefully.

 ### Format